Santosh-Gupta/Lit2Vec/README.md

 ![alt text](Images/Book2VecSample6.JPG)

 Classic childrens' books.
 The majority of the ones on the bottom left are picture books.
 Roald Dahl has his own section on the top right.
 Paddington and Winnie the Pooh seem to enjoy each other's company.
+Actually, the bottom sourrounding section has mostly animal main characters.

 ![alt text](Images/Book2VecSample7.JPG)